junxit/us-congress-bills-116/metadata.md

 - 2020-09-15 — Placed on the Union Calendar, Calendar No. 405.
 - 2020-09-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-505, Part I.
 - 2020-09-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 116-505, Part I.
+- 2020-09-21 — Considered under suspension of the rules. (consideration: CR H4568-4570)
+- 2020-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+895.
+- 2020-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-21 — Ms. Haaland moved to suspend the rules and pass the bill.
+- 2020-09-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4568)
+- 2020-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.